 If your website contains a page where the server can’t find anything, that page may show the 404 error message.
 We are all more or less familiar with this problem and this error message indicates that the requested resource can’t be found by the server, as if it never existed.

 The crawl status will also show you the crawl frequency.
-It is something worthy to keep an eye-out on constantly.
+It is something worthy to keep an eye out for constantly.
 The crawl frequency suggests to you how often Google indexes your pages.
 If you find that the frequency rate is going up, then it’s a positive sign.
 It means Google is indexing your pages even more.